ngelx/resource_quotable/Readme.md

 $ git commit -m "chore: other changes"
 ```

+Version are automatically bumped by the release workflow.
+See [Release Please](https://github.com/googleapis/release-please) for more details.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).